 When using diet to tackle pet allergies, success can be hugely influenced by your choice of meat.
 Individual animals can have adverse reactions to different protein sources so it’s important to identify the root cause of an allergy before beginning treatment.
 Your vet can help by undertaking blood testing for specific allergens.
 If the allergy is to a meat protein you can then determine a suitable protein substitute.

-I recommend using kangaroo, salmon or tripe as unique proteins with low allergenic profiles.
+We recommend using kangaroo, salmon or tripe as unique proteins with low allergenic profiles.

 The benefits of kangaroo meat